Yatharth0045/github-actions-quickstart/README.md

 10. tenth_workflow
     - if expression

-## Ading commit message as following
+11. To skip ci
 ```
+## Add any message as commit message
 [skip ci]
 [ci skip]
 [no ci]